-This year’s event will be held on Saturday, February 11, 2017, running from 11 a.m. to 2:00 p.m.
+The 2018 Open House will be the first or second Saturday in February, running from 11:00 a.m. to 2:00 p.m.
 The event is open to the public, and free of charge.
 Guests should enter via the 15th Street entrance, at 15th and Sansom Streets.
 For more information, please contact email@example.com.

 The Abraham Lincoln Foundation proudly presents this annual event to celebrate the birthday of our 16th President of the United States, Abraham Lincoln.

 Lincoln Day is a day-long celebration.
 Morning highlights include a presentation of the Gettysburg Address, followed by a luncheon program and keynote speaker.
 The festivities conclude with a parade to Independence Hall, complete with 21-gun salute, Civil War re-enactors and a fife and drum corps.
 The event is held in mid-February each year, as close to February 12 as possible – 2018 is set for Monday, February 12!.

 For more information on the event, to find details to attend or even to sponsor the day, contact firstname.lastname@example.org.